Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-01.md

 Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.

-A HT mechanism name is a string "HT-" followed by the capitalized "Hash Name String", followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.
+A HT mechanism name is a string beginning with "HT-" followed by the capitalized name of the used hash, followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.

-Hence each mechanism has a name of the following form:
+Hence each HT mechanism has a name of the following form:

 F> ~~~
 F> HT-<hash-alg>-<cb-type>